ms-sambell/dev-box-custom-image-demo/README.md

 - Connect to your Azure tenant using `az login`
 - Connect to the appropriate subscription `az account set --subscription $subscriptionID`
 - An existing Resource Group
+- Ensure that the correct resource providers are enabled on the subscription [resource provider docs](https://learn.microsoft.com/en-us/azure/dev-box/how-to-customize-devbox-azure-image-builder#create-a-windows-image-and-distribute-it-to-azure-compute-gallery)

 ## Instructions